 SECTION 9.4.
 Provided the Coastal Carolina Regional Airport Authority (Authority) enters into a long-term lease agreement to rent space to a tenant at Coastal Carolina Regional Airport (Airport), there is appropriated from the Stabilization and Inflation Reserve established in Section 2.2(q) of S.L.
-2022-74 to the Authority the nonrecurring sum of ten million four hundred thousand dollars (\$10,400,000) for the 2025-2026 fiscal year for site improvement and infrastructure needs at the Airport necessary to accommodate the tenant subject to the lease required by this section.
+2022-74 to the Department of Transportation, Division of Aviation, the sum of ten million four hundred thousand dollars (\$10,400,000) in nonrecurring funds for the 2025-2026 fiscal year, to be allocated to the Authority for site improvement and infrastructure needs at the Airport necessary to accommodate the tenant subject to the lease required by this section.
 Funds appropriated pursuant to this section shall not revert but shall remain available until completion of the improvements or infrastructure projects.